nstepka/bring-your-own-data-case-study/README.md

 - **Heat Map**: Display a heatmap to visualize correlations.
 - **Prediction vs. Actual**: Compare predictions against actual labels.

 - **Use churn.csv.
-You will have to do some feature engineering for best results.**
+You will have to do some feature engineering for best results.
+Target churn as the feature of interest**

 ### Extensive Data Analysis